jimhopper/jimhopper.com/src/_sexual-abuse-of-boys/how-being-male-can-make-it-hard-to-heal.md

 Even if a man *wants* be become aware of vulnerable feelings and deal with them in ways that bring mastery and the life he wants, it’s easier said than done.
 He must work against decades of ‘masculinity training’ and conditioning of his brain.

-Thankfully, the capacities that *everyone* has for dealing with vulnerable emotions can_always_ be cultivated.
+Thankfully, the capacities that *everyone* has for dealing with vulnerable emotions can *always*&nbsp;be cultivated.
 It’s never too late.

 Any man, especially with some help, can learn to be aware of such feelings and to master them.
 Many men have already learned some of this, usually through friendships or intimate relationships with women.